 Headquartered in historic Charleston, South Carolina, BVL Historic Preservation Research was founded in 2013 and continues to service clients throughout the nation.

-The mission of BVL Historic Preservation Research is to encourage the appreciation for and understanding of historic properties through both the architectural fabric and cultural memory.
+From historic property research to National Register of Historic Places nominations and historic tax credit consulting, the mission of BVL Historic Preservation Research is to encourage the appreciation for and understanding of historic properties through both the architectural fabric and each building's individual history.